lolu-sholar/js-number-formatter/README.md

 // -- Require the module
 const { JS_NumberFormat } = require('js-number-formatter')

+const options = {
+  // ... check the parameters section for more info on options }

 // -- Call function and pass the value to format and options to it or just the value JS_NumberFormat(value, options)
 ```